seidnerj/homebridge-sensibo-ac/README.md

 The current relative humidity, as reported by the Sensibo device, are shown within the Home app under Climate.

-To remove **Humidity** readings from the Home app, add `"disableHumidity": true` to your config.
+To remove AC accessory **Humidity** readings from the Home app, add `"disableHumidity": true` to your config.

 Note: If you have Dry mode (dehumidifier) enabled, Humidity will always be shown.
+Additionally, currently room sensors always add Humidity readings.

 To show the **Humidity** reading as a separate sensor, add `"externalHumiditySensor": true` to your config.